starichkov/golang-simple-notes/README.md

 A simple microservice for notes management with REST and gRPC APIs, with support for multiple storage backends.

-**This project is generated using JetBrains Junie AI Coding Agent to evaluate agent's capabilities.**
+**This project is generated using JetBrains Junie and several other AI coding agents, to evaluate agents capabilities.**

 ## Features